Do You Need A UV Light For Resin?

 • Higher Cost: UV resin tends to be more expensive than epoxy, and you’ll need to invest in a UV light source.

 • Possible Stickiness: UV resin can remain sticky if it isn’t cured under a strong enough UV light, especially in deeper or thicker areas.
-See our resin troubleshooting guides.
+Visit this section for resin troubleshooting guides.

 5. UV Light Options for Resin Projects